TanStack/query/docs/framework/react/guides/advanced-ssr.md

 }
 ```

 > Note that you could also `useQuery` instead of `useSuspenseQuery`, and the Promise would still be picked up correctly.
-However, NextJs won't suspend in that case, so we won't get our component's initial state serialized into HTML.
+However, NextJs won't suspend in that case and the component will render in the `pending` status.

 For more information, check out the [Next.js App with Prefetching Example](../../examples/nextjs-app-prefetching).